Corporate Policies - Employee Code of Conduct

 12. Outside employment or directorships

-People & Culture and Risk & Compliance will determine if such appointment gives rise to an actual or potential conflict of interest and how the conflict will be managed.
+People & Communities and Risk & Compliance will determine if such appointment gives rise to an actual or potential conflict of interest and how the conflict will be managed.

-Appointments to external boards must be reported to People & Culture and Risk & Compliance and discussed in advance of being accepted.
+Appointments to external boards must be reported to People & Communities and Risk & Compliance and discussed in advance of being accepted.

 Dexus is an equal opportunity employer and is committed to diversity and the merit-based appointment and promotion of qualified employees.
 Dexus does not tolerate discrimination or bias in the workplace including in the recruitment, promotion and rewarding of employees.